Luuoce/MACFE-Firmware-2026/README.md

 # Compilation
 Compile using the developer command prompt from Visual Studio 2022 and the .cpp file

-> cl /EHsc helloWorld.cpp
+> Input cl /EHsc helloWorld.cpp

-> This command should create helloWorld.obj
+This command should create helloWorld.exe

 # Running the Program
-Call the compiled .exe with helloWorld in the command line
+Call the compiled .exe with **helloWorld** in the command line

 Output will be: Hello World